Trump Says, 'Look What's Happening In Sweden.' Sweden Asks, 'Wait, What?'

 Trump's tweet on Sunday — that he was referencing "a story that was broadcast on Fox News concerning immigrants and Sweden" — fits with this explanation.

-Regardless of how it came about, the incident calls attention to a telling aspect of U.S. political life, as Swedish journalist Martin Gelin tells NPR: Sweden can be a kind of Rorschach test in American politics, which inspires different reactions depending on where one's beliefs fall on the political spectrum.
+Regardless of how it came about, the incident calls attention to a telling aspect of American political life, as Martin Gelin, U.S. correspondent for the Swedish newspaper Dagens Nyheter, tells NPR: Sweden can be a kind of Rorschach test in American politics, which inspires different reactions depending on where one's beliefs fall on the political spectrum.

 "The left really admires Sweden, and the far right views Sweden as a nightmare," Gelin says.